mozilla/sep315/solutions/02-alert-writing.md

 ### Find the data

 1. Go in Kibana, and in the "Discover" mode search for the string `CreateTags` over the past hour or so.
-2. Find an event that matches your tag creation ( note: there should only be one ): `category:cloudtrail AND details.eventname:CreateTags`
+2. Find an event that matches your tag creation ( note: there should only be one ): `source:cloudtrail AND details.eventname:CreateTags`

 ## Craft your simple alert